bmancini55/building-lightning/src/chapter_1.md

   }

   // Exercise: Create a public fetchGraph method that returns Promise<Lnd.Graph>.
-  // You can use the get helper method above by supplying it with an API path. public async fetchGraph(): Promise<Lnd.Graph> {
+  // You can use the get helper method above by supplying it with the path /api/graph. public async fetchGraph(): Promise<Lnd.Graph> {
     return undefined;
   }